 Tucker: The Man and His Dream, 1988

-This biographical – drama movie was released in August, 12 1988 and tells the story of car designer Preston Tucker trying to enter the auto industry market by designing and producing his own car concept: 1948 Tucker Sedan.
-The movie was directed by Francis Ford Coppola, written by Arnold Schulman and David Seidler, and starred Jeff Bridges, Joan Allen and Martin Landau.
+This biographical – drama movie launched on August 12 1988 and tells the story of car designer Preston Tucker trying to enter the auto industry market by designing and producing his own car concept: 1948 Tucker Sedan.
+The movie was directed by Francis Ford Coppola, written by Arnold Schulman and David Seidler, and starred Jeff Bridges, Joan Allen, and Martin Landau.
 Even though its box office was not quite successful in 1988, the movie received very good opinions from critics at the time and I strongly recommend it.

 Tucker: The Man and His Dream1988

 Before telling you anything about the plot of the movie, let me just mention the fact that Robert DeNiro and Jean Reno co-star in it.
 How cool is that?
 This American spy-thriller had its world premiere at the Venice Film Festival on September 12, 1998 and launched in the United States on September 25, 1998.
 Directed by John Frankenheimer and produced by Frank Mancuso Jr. the film according to Wikipedia article, “centers on a team of hired operatives trying to steal a mysterious and heavily-guarded case while navigating a maze of shifting loyalties and alliances.”
 Oh, and for all you Game of Thrones fans out there, Sean Bean also stars in this movie.
 Need I say more?